-The Lough Swilly Train left Derry as usual at 5:30 PM on this fateful day with 13 passengers, 8 goods wagons and 2 bread vans.
-The driver was Mr. Robert Mc Guinness, the fireman was John Hannigan ( father of John Hannigan Donegal and Letterkenny Footballer now Golfer.) and the guard was Neillie Boyle.
+The Lough Swilly Train left Derry as usual at 5:30 PM on this fateful day 31st January 1925 with 13 passengers, 8 goods wagons and 2 bread vans.
+The driver was Mr. Robert Mc Guinness.
+The fireman was John Hannigan ( father of John Hannigan Donegal and Letterkenny Footballer now Golfer.) and the guard was Neillie Boyle.
 It left Letterkenny at 7:05PM with about 36 passengers on board.

 The fireman John Hannigan walked (ran) three miles to Creeslough to raise the alarm.
 The local doctor Dr. Charley Coll and newly ordained priest Fr.
 Barney Gallagher attended the dead and injured.